PyryM/truss/build.md

 ./truss scripts/examples/dart_gui_test.t
 ```

-> Note: if you want bgfx to use opengl > 2.1, then you need to compile it with
+> Note: if you want `bgfx` to use OpenGL > 2.1, then you need to compile it with
 > e.g. `#define BGFX_CONFIG_RENDERER_OPENGL 31`
-> either by manually setting this define (ex: in bgfx/src/config.h) or through
+> either by manually setting this define (ex: in `bgfx/src/config.h`) or through
 > the build process somehow.